Free Shipping | 30 Day Returns | Mix & Match Sitewide

 ESTIMATED DELIVERY

-Orders are packed and shipped Monday–Friday only.
-Most orders are shipped within 24 hours from the order date.
+Orders are packed and shipped Monday through Friday only.
+Most orders are shipped within 24 hours of the order date.
 Orders placed on the weekend and select holidays are processed on the next business day.

 If we are unable to process your order due to inaccurate or incomplete payment information, your order processing may be delayed.

-KwikSafety’s orders are generally delivered within 2-5 business days (unless a destination is far) and customization orders are typically delivered between 14-30 days.
-Customers who are concerned about meeting deadlines should contact a Customer Happiness Rep to coordinate delivery.
+Here at KwikSafety, our orders are generally delivered within 2-5 business days (unless a destination is far), and customization orders are typically delivered between 14-30 days.
+Customers who are concerned about meeting deadlines should contact a Customer Happiness Representative to coordinate delivery.
 Please note that shipping times may vary during the holiday seasons.

-For orders using 2 day guarantee shipping, KwikSafety uses FedEx 2Day®, which delivers in 2 business days by 4:30 p.m. to most areas, and by 7 p.m. to residences.
-The 2 day guarantee shipping method requires that the order be placed before 3:00 pm EST in order to guarantee that your order gets to you in 2 days, otherwise it may be delayed.
+For orders using 2-day guarantee shipping, we use FedEx 2Day®, which delivers in 2 business days by 4:30 p.m. to most areas, and by 7 p.m. to residences.
+The 2-day guaranteed shipping method requires that the order be placed before 3:00 PM EST to ensure delivery within 2 days; otherwise, it may be delayed.

 For Full Details on the FedEx 2Day shipping kindly refer to the link below: